Insight

 At Extern, we decided to reimagine and redefine this little-known term.
 We've created the Remote Externship to be a structured professional experience led by experts.
 During the Externship, learners get real work experience by completing an industry project which results in earning a credential.
 The experts could include people from industry and education.
 The credentials could include certifications from the company or academic credits from a higher education institution (or both).

-Think of this reimagined Externship as a live online classroom experience – a setting with which students are quite familiar.
+Think of this reimagined Remote Externship as a live online classroom experience – a setting with which students are quite familiar.

 However, replace the professor's lecture with time with the company’s employees or managers.
 And replace the academic work with a real project that those employees and managers care about.
 There is still curriculum and training – focused on equipping externs with the knowledge and strategies they need to complete the Externship project.
 There are program managers, partly an extension of the company’s staff, partly educational mentors, who guide students through bottlenecks and provide feedback.
 There are teaching assistants, externs from prior cohorts who performed well and get promoted to help answer the nitty gritty questions from current externs, plus provide feedback on their initial work submissions.